Umberto Eco: Critical reception and legacy

 In 2017, a retrospective of Eco's work was published by Open Court as the 35th volume in the prestigious Library of Living Philosophers, edited by Sara G. Beardsworth and Randall E. Auxier, featuring essays by 23 contemporary scholars.

-Honors
+Honours

 Following the publication of The Name of the Rose in 1980, Eco was awarded the Strega prize in 1981, Italy's most prestigious literary award, receiving the Anghiari prize the same year.
 The following year, he received the Mendicis prize, and in 1985 the McLuhan Teleglobe prize.
 In 2005, Eco was honoured with the Kenyon Review Award for Literary Achievement, along with Roger Angell.
 In 2010, Eco was invited to join the Accademia dei Lincei.